tagconcierge/tc-woocommerce-plugin-free/gtm-ecommerce-woo/trunk/readme.txt

 1. Upload or install GTM Ecommerce for WooCommerce plugin from WordPress plugins directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. That's it!
-Your Ecommerce data will be pushed to GTM DataLayer.
+If GTM is already implemented in you WordPress your Ecommerce data will be pushed to GTM DataLayer.
+If not head to `Settings > GTM Ecommerce` and paste in GTM snippets.
 4. Go to your Google Tag Manager workspace and define what you want to do with the tracked data.
+We know that settings up GTM workspace may be cumbersome.
+That's why the plugin comes with a JSON file you can import to your GTM workspace to create all required Tags, Triggers and Variables.

 == Frequently Asked Questions ==